cemvarol/AZ-304-Labs/IDsLab/IDsLab.md

 az vm identity assign --resource-group IDLab1 --name IDs-VM01 --identities mid01
 ```

+When you type exit, you left the powershell session.
+This is needed to load the installed components
 #### Task 3: Assign Roles to Managed Identity

 1. In the Azure portal, assign reader role to mid01 on IDLab1